Inspections, Compliance, Enforcement, and Criminal Investigations

 The procedure for reporting loss or theft of credentials and/or badge is in the Staff Manual Guide (SMG) 2280.3.
 Notify your supervisor immediately.
 Report the loss or theft to local law enforcement authorities (police department) and request a copy of the report including the police report identification number.
 Also report the loss or theft to the local (state) FBI field office so that the number of the credentials/badge can be entered into the National Crime Information Center (NCIC) system.
 A written report containing the police report number and a statement that the local FBI field office was notified must be submitted to your supervisor.
 Copies of the written report must be sent to Office of Security and Office of Operations prior to new credentials and/or badge being reissued.

-In June 1999, the FDA determined it is proper to use general appropriation funds to purchase business cards for employees whose interactions with outside organizations further the agency's mission.
 Due to certain restrictions pertaining to the purchase of business cards, employees should consult with local management prior to purchasing such items, to ensure adherence to agency policy and procedures.